HardikModi2012/hello-world/README.md

 # hello-world
 just new repository
-this is firdt try on gitbuh from myself
+this is first try on github for myself